DOI-USGS/geobipy/docs/_sources/content/getting_started/installation.rst.txt

 MPI
 +++

 If you are installing GeoBIPy on a parallel machine, I would think that you have access to prebuilt MPI libraries.
 If you are on a local laptop, you will need to install one.
-This package has been tested with OpenMPI version 1.10.2.
-Be careful if you want to use a newer version as mpi4py may not communicate with it correctly (at the time of this writing, OpenMPI v2 was having issues).

 mpi4py
 ++++++

 At this point, if you have an mpi4py module already installed, please remove it (you can check with "pip list").
 If you started with a clean installation you should not have to worry about this.
 To test whether a new install of mpi4py will see the mpi library you have, just type "which mpicc".
 The path that you see should point to the implementation that you want mpi4py to link to.
 Make sure you are about to install mpi4py to the correct python installation.
 If you type 'which python' it should return the path to the correct python distribution.
 If you are using environments, make sure you have activated the correct one.

 Next, use "pip install mpi4py --no-cache-dir".
 This last option is very important, without it, pip might install its own MPI library called MPICH2.
 I would try to avoid this because if you need to install the HDF5 library you will need know which directories to link to (see `Installing parallel HDF5 and h5py`_).

 At the end of the day,  h5py needs to communicate with both the correct HDF5 library and mpi4py, and both of those need to communicate with the same MPI library.